Shopify/job-iteration/guides/custom-enumerator.md

 - `FalseClass` (`false`)
 - `NilClass` (`nil`)

-For example, if a `Time` object is given as a cursor (perhaps we are iterating over API resources by creation time), it will be serialized by the job adapter, which typically calls `to_s`, meaning upon resumption the job will unexpectedly get receive a String as cursor instead of the original `Time` object.
+For example, if a `Time` object is given as a cursor (perhaps we are iterating over API resources by creation time), it will be serialized by the job adapter, which typically calls `to_s`, meaning upon resumption the job will unexpectedly receive a String as cursor instead of the original `Time` object.

 ```ruby
 require "time"